anthony-chaudhary/self-driving-car-nanodegree-nd013/p9-pid-control/reflections.md

 Over time I added mean_speed and max_speed to get a better handle empirically on how the car was performing.

+### Don't use the brakes

+I tried using the brakes, and also adding conditional statments like a steering booster: "if sharp turn, turn sharper".
+I found generally these were band-aid solutions and not robust, better to find good parameters for the PID controllers themselves.

 ## Final hyperparameters

 Usage `./pid.exe kp ki kd speed_goal throttle_kp throttle_ki throttle_kd`